aurorafreir/SkeletonConnector/README.md

 # SkeletonConnector
-Tool to constrain two skeletons together in Autodesk Maya
+Tool to constrain two referenced skeletons together in Autodesk Maya

 To run the tool